-Tourist places In and Around Gulmarg
+Tourist Places In And Around Gulmarg

-Tourists must visit the Ningle Nallah, a stream originating from the melting snow of the Apharwat peak.
-The stream flows down the mountain and meets the River Jhelum near Sopore.
+Tourists must visit the Ningle Nallah, a stream originating from the melting snow of the Apharwat Peak.
+The stream flows down the mountain and meets the river Jhelum near Sopore.
 Tourists can cross the stream ending in Khilanmarg over a bridge, which is another popular tourist spot.
-The ‘Outer Circle Walk’ of Kashmir Valley comes highly recommended to tourists.
+The Outer Circle Walk of Kashmir Valley comes highly recommended to tourists.
 During the walk, visitors can enjoy the natural beauty of the place and the magnificent view of the fourth highest peak in the world, the Nanga Parbat, standing tall at 8500 m.

 The pristine and clear waters of the Verinag is said to be blessed with medicinal properties, owing to which many tourists visit the stream.
 Also popular among visitors is the Biosphere Reserve of Gulmarg.
 Drung, a tourist spot at Gulmarg which was recently discovered, is perfect for one-day picnics.
 Visitors can not only enjoy the scenic beauty of the place but also indulge in activities like trout fishing.

 Lien Marg is another noted destination at Gulmarg known for its natural beauty.
 Pine forests and wild flowers cover this region making it ideal for camping and sightseeing.
 Visitors can also visit the popular Alpather Lake, situated at a distance of 13 km from Gulmarg.
-The prominent feature of this lake is that it stays frozen throughout the year till mid June and during summer flows down the valley, taking with it floating pieces of ice.
-The snow covered mountains of the place make for a splendid backdrop.
+The prominent feature of this lake is that it stays frozen throughout the year till mid-June and during summer flows down the valley, taking with it floating pieces of ice.
+The snow-covered mountains of the place make for a splendid backdrop.

 The Gondola Ride

 The Gondola Ride, which is actually a cable car system, is another attraction of Gulmarg.
 Tourists can choose from two 5 km rides, one from Gulmarg to Kongdoor and the other from Kongdoor to Apharwat.
-The aerial view of the Himalayan peaks, and the Gondola Village from the gondola lift, is breathtaking.
+The aerial view of the Himalayan peaks and the Gondola Village from the Gondola Lift is breathtaking.
 The gondola station of Kongdoor is situated at a height of 3099 m while that of Apharwat is at 3979 m.
 The Gondola Ride is one of the most preferred modes of sightseeing.

-Some of the other recommended tourist spots in Gulmarg include the Baba Reshi Shrine, Fishing Pond, Banibal Nag, Koutar Nag, and Sonamarg.
+Some of the other recommended tourist spots in Gulmarg include the Baba Reshi Shrine, a Fishing Pond, Banibal Nag, Kousar Nag and Sonamarg.
 These places are considered ideal for one-day picnics and camping.
-Sonamarg, also known as 'The Meadow of Gold', is a base for people who wish to see the Amarnath Cave, another popular pilgrimage spot.
+Sonamarg, also known as The Meadow of Gold, is a base for people who wish to see the Amarnath Cave, another popular pilgrimage spot.
 Apart from this, Ladakh and Zojila can also be accessed from the Srinagar-Leh Road Pass.

 Visitors can plan a trip to Gulmarg in any season but the best time to visit this place is between the months of March and October.

-How to reach Gulmarg
+How To Reach Gulmarg

-Gulmarg can easily be accessed via airways, railways, or roadways
+Gulmarg can easily be accessed via airways, railways or roadways.